✦ Scandinavian-inspired design, curated for modern living

 Cons:

-- The multiple attachments may require storage and organization.
+• Multiple attachments require storage and organization.

 LyriFine Electric Spin Scrubber with Long Handle